maelansecu/maelansecu.github.io/articles/how_do_french_protesters.md

 <!--## <ins>3.
 General functionning </ins>

 So, here we are.
-You want to protest against something, let's say, a law is about to pass and you don't want it. but you want to do it *à la française*.
+You want to protest against something, let's say, a law is about to pass and you don't want it.
+But you want to do it *à la française*.
 How to proceed ?<br><br>
-First, check if there are local branches of Unions that are planning to organise a protest.-->
+First, if you're part of an association, you should fill up a "model of prior declaration of an event on the public highway".
+It will ensure you have all the necessary authorizations from townhalls/prefecture where the protest will be held.
+You'll need to depose it minimum 3 clear days before the protest and maximum 15 days before it. -<br>
+Second, you will need to... *wait*.-->